Plant medicines in context of place and time

 Respecting Sacred Plant Medicines

 Huachuma, and other plant medicines, come from traditions that are rooted in relationship — with the Earth, with community, and with spirit.
+They also deepen and bring greater awareness to our relationship with ourselves and everything around us.

 These are not substances in the conventional sense.
 They are part of living practices that have been held, transmitted and evolved over long periods of time.
+In a way, as we evolve, our use of them evolves, and even may contribute to plant consciousness itself.

 Beyond Consumption